Classification in Equilibrium: Structure of Optimal Decision Rules: Introduction

 Relative to these literatures, our contribution is to endogenize the population distribution itself and to characterize the globally optimal classification rule.
 Individual actions change both signals (features) and true type prevalence, generating a nonlinear mapping between the classifier's rule and the population it observes.
 Because behavioral responses enter the designer's problem nonlinearly, our framework can produce equilibria that the improvement-and-causality and performative stability frameworks cannot capture, including cases in which global accuracy is maximized by negative-threshold or two-cut rules.
 In short, our framework complements these literatures by deriving the global Stackelberg optimum when the informational environment itself evolves endogenously with the decision rule.

 \paragraph{Relation to Signaling and Screening Models in the Social Sciences.}

 A parallel tradition in economics and political science has long modeled the behavioral feedbacks of policy rules.
-Classical models of signaling and screening \citep{Spence73} and statistical discrimination \citep{Phelps72,Arrow73Discrimination} formalized the idea that people strategically invest in costly signals to influence classification outcomes. \cite{CoateLoury93} extended this logic to affirmative-action and hiring thresholds, showing that equilibrium investment responses can sustain or eliminate discriminatory beliefs depending on policy design.
+In classical models of signaling and screening \citep{Spence73,RothschildStiglitz76,CrawfordSobel82}, the designer anticipates agents' strategic responses, but does so under highly structured objectives such as profit maximization or efficient risk separation.
+Models of statistical discrimination \citep{Phelps72,Arrow73Discrimination} formalized the idea that people strategically invest in costly signals to influence classification outcomes. \cite{CoateLoury93} extended this logic to affirmative-action and hiring thresholds, showing that equilibrium investment responses can sustain or eliminate discriminatory beliefs depending on policy design.
+Political science work on monitoring, oversight, and institutional design \citep{McCubbinsSchwartz84,GilliganKrehbiel87,LupiaMcCubbins98} similarly emphasizes how rules shape behavior and decisions.
 More recently, \cite{JungEtAl20} bring this approach to algorithmic settings, modeling classification as a screening mechanism that anticipates behavioral responses in a Stackelberg manner but with a particularly tractable designer objective of compliance maximization.

 Our analysis belongs to this broad tradition but departs from it in important ways.
-Whereas the social-science literature typically characterizes Cournot-style equilibria (rules and behaviors that are mutually consistent given fixed beliefs) and Jung studies a special Stackelberg case under compliance objectives, we derive the global Stackelberg optimum for general designer preferences, fully internalizing behavioral and compositional feedback.
-Our approach yields new structural results---such as negative threshold and two-cut optimal rules---that have no counterpart in these models.
+First, we allow the designer to optimize over general classification objectives---including accuracy, precision-like criteria, quotas, and compliance maximization---rather than the more narrow payoff structures of classical screening models.
+Second, while models of statistical discrimination typically analyze Cournot-style equilibria in which rules and behaviors are mutually consistent given fixed beliefs, and Jung et al. study a special Stackelberg case under compliance maximization, we characterize the global Stackelberg optimum for general designer preferences, fully internalizing both behavioral feedback and resulting changes in the informativeness of equilibrium signals.
+Our broader treatment yields structural forms for optimal classifiers that do not arise in either screening models or statistical-discrimination frameworks.

+Our model also has connections to a more recent literature on information design in political economy (\textit{e.g.}, \cite{KamenicaGentzkow11}, \cite{BergemannMorris19}).
+Because we are considering a Stackelberg game, the algorithm in our model is mathematically equivalent to a Blackwell experiment designed ``by a third party'' (here, the algorithm designer) for use by the individual when choosing his or her own behavior.
+In line with much of the work on information design, some of our results reflect the impact of the algorithm designer's commitment power: in many cases, we can achieve more efficient social outcomes in this setting than could be achieved if the designer did not have this commitment power.
+A subtle point of the results we present below is that the \textit{form} of classifier that the designer can find necessary to achieve its objective can be counterintuitive to the point of appearing pathological.